ExistensialReset/flowmosr/README.md

        🚲💻

 **Repair is not just practical.
-It is emotional archaeological and hurts Mammon right in the heartbeat.**
+It is emotional archaeology and hurts Mammon right in the heartbeat.**

 ---